irvined1982/openlava-web/doc/javascript.rst

         A callback to an ..js:function::`.errBack`  to execute on failure.

-.. js:attribute:: olwclient.Queue.prototype.jobs = function(callback, errback, filters)
+.. js:attribute:: olwclient.Queue.prototype.jobs(callback, errback, filters)

     Returns a list of jobs that match the specified criteria.